ralmsdeveloper/EntityFrameworkCore.FirebirdSQL/README.md

 ## Temporary repository

-## Attention!
-This repository will be merged with the [FirebirdSql](https://github.com/cincuranet/FirebirdSql.Data.FirebirdClient/) repository, intent is to unite all our efforts.
+**Attention!
+This repository will be merged with the [FirebirdSql](https://github.com/cincuranet/FirebirdSql.Data.FirebirdClient/) repository, intent is to unite all our efforts.**
-## The same will be officially integrated with FirebirdSQL in a few days!
+**The same will be officially integrated with FirebirdSQL in a few days!**

-## Atenção!
-Este repositório será mesclado com o repositório [FirebirdSql](https://github.com/cincuranet/FirebirdSql.Data.FirebirdClient/), intenção é unir todos nossos esforços.
+**Atenção!
+Este repositório será mesclado com o repositório [FirebirdSql](https://github.com/cincuranet/FirebirdSql.Data.FirebirdClient/), a intenção é unir todos nossos esforços.**
-## O mesmo será integrado de forma Oficial com o FirebirdSQL em alguns dias!
+**O mesmo será integrado de forma Oficial com o FirebirdSQL em alguns dias!**

 EntityFrameworkCore.FirebirdSql for Firebird Server